 For the most part, the Steam algorithm does not actually provide visibility based on the number of wishlists you have.
 But don’t confuse this – it is not actually the wishlists that Steam is looking at.
 Steam cares about the raw dollars that you bring in over a short period of time.
 The more wishlists, the more likely there will be people who convert, and the more money you will earn.
 Wishlists are the fuse.
 Sales are the explosion.
 The Steam algorithm only cares about the size of your explosion.

 But how many wishlists do you need?
 The scale of your game will dictate this.
-Wishlists convert at launch at about 10%-20% in the first week.
-If you are looking at getting on the good side of the Steam Algorithm I would not launch a game without 10,000 wishlists.
-Steam kind of buries games that earn fewer than that because they just don’t earn enough when they launch.
+Wishlists convert at launch at about 1%-20% in the first week.
+If you are looking at getting on the good side of the Steam Algorithm I would not launch a game without at least 5,500 to 7000 wishlists because that is the minimum threshold to appear on “Popular Upcoming”

 How do you earn wishlists?
 Here are the most impactful